-Get to Know These Alt Sweeteners
+Get to Know These Alternative Sweeteners

 Let’s talk alt sweeteners.
 I’m not talking about zero-calorie sugar substitutes like stevia.
 I mean the universe of syrups and amber-hued crystals you’ll find on the sugar shelf.
-Ever wonder what they’re all about -- but were reluctant to fork over the $8-10 to investigate?
+Ever wonder what they’re all about—but were reluctant to fork over the $8-10 to investigate?
 Well, that’s what we’re here for.

 You know that scene in The Wiz when Dorothy steps out of her grayscale Kansas world and into the colorful land of Oz?
 That’s what it’s like to venture away from ordinary cane sugar and taste sweeteners from other plants.
 Sweetness comes in all different flavors, and they’re all worth tasting.
 Here’s a small sample with big buzz.
-And for more on our alt sweetener tasting notes and other Januwelly ideas check out the latest episode of our podcast, Thrillist’s Best (and the Rest).

 Surprisingly, it’s not made from coconuts; it’s made from the nectar of coconut flowers.
 It’s low glycemic and has a tiny bit of gut-healthy prebiotic fiber.
 Look for coconut sugar made from sustainably-grown coconuts.

 How does it taste?
 It has a caramel flavor we love, also a subtle coconut flavor.

 How do I use it?
 You can bake with this, but keep the flavor profile in mind and use it only in foods and drinks you don’t mind having a caramelized coconut taste.
 Brilliant for brownies, IMHO.
 Also good on oatmeal and overnight oats.

 Literally, it’s made from medjool dates and that’s it.
 This thick, dark syrup comes with benefits: minerals like potassium, magnesium, and antioxidants.
 It is also low glycemic.